 Especially the tombs belonging to Selim II and Murad III are special as they were built by Mimar Sinan, the most famous architect of the Ottoman Empire.

-Hagia Sophia opening hours are between 09:00 am and 10:00 pm for 2023.
+Hagia Sophia visiting hours are between 08:00 am and 7:30 pm in 2024.
 If you visit Hagia Sophia with a guided tour, you will learn about the history of the building.
 You can book your place on the guided group tour by clicking this link.

 Conclusion